 General.
 The Company's compensation of its named executive officers is composed of annual base salary, annual discretionary cash bonus, annual stock option grant, the annual profit sharing contribution under the Company's Employees' Profit Sharing and 401(k) Retirement Savings Plan (the "Profit Sharing Plan") and modest perquisites.
-The Company does not have employment agreements or employment termination or severance agreements or change-of-control agreements with any of its executive officers, other than (i) a provision in the Company's 2002 Stock Option Plan that in the event of a "Changein Control", as defined in such Plan, any outstanding options will become fully exercisable and (ii) a provision in the Company's 2018 Stock option Plan that in the event of "Change of Control", as defined in such Plan, the Stock Option Committee may take such actions as it deems appropriate to provide for accelerated vestingof outstanding unvested options unless the successor or acquirer company assumes or substitutes the options outstanding under the Plan with successor or acquirer options equal in value to options outstanding at the time of the "Change of Control" in which case accelerated vesting will occur only upon involuntary termination of employment without "Cause", as defined in such Plan, or voluntary termination of employment for "Good Reason", as defined in such Plan, within one year after the "Change of Control", all as described under "Named Executive Officer Compensation - Employment, Severance and Change-in- Control Agreements" elsewhere in this Proxy Statement.
+The Company does not have employment agreements or employment termination or severance agreements or change-of-control agreements with any of its executive officers, other than (i) a provision in the Company's 2002 Stock Option Plan that in the event of a "Changein Control", as defined in such Plan, any outstanding options will become fully exercisable and (ii) a provision in the Company's 2018 Stock option Plan that in the event of "Change of Control", as defined in such Plan, the such actions as it deems appropriate to provide for accelerated vesting outstanding unvested options unless the successor or acquirer company assumes or substitutes the options outstanding under the Plan with successor or acquirer options equal in value to options outstanding at the time of the "Change of Control" in which case accelerated vesting will occur only upon involuntary termination of employment without "Cause", as defined in such Plan, or voluntary termination of employment without "Cause", as defined in such Plan, Severance and Change-in- Control

+Agreements" elsewhere in this Proxy Statement.
 The Compensation Committee fully supports and endorses this compensation structure, which is designed to provide fair current income to the Company's named executive officers, a discretionary cash award for individual and enterprise performance, equity participation in the Company's long-term performance as assessed by the capital markets in which the Company's common stock is traded and participation in the Company's profits through discretionary awards to the Profit Sharing Plan.